KilnStuff/Kiln-Project/README.md

 ## Getting Coefficients

+The first constants we aquired were the coeficents for power loss out of each of the zones.
+We mesuered these by going through each zone and seting one of the zones to full power then measureing the temperatures at equilibrium.
+By assumung the power loss scales linealy with the diffence to external temperature this gave us a system of three equations with three unknowns allowing us to solve for dissipation coeficents which had a value of about 2 to 0.5.
+The next chalenge was to find the coeficents of the PID itself.
+We decided to set the value of P for each zone by deciding what the minimum value for the error we wanted the coils to be on at full power.
+We decide this value to be 10 degrees, mean that if the kiln was more than 10 degrees below the set point it would apply full power to the coils.
+P = (maxPower)/(minError) ~ 100 to 200.
+We decided that we wanted the values of I to be on the same order of magnitude as the disipative constants because the have a similar effect while still being proporional to the power that the coils can deliver.
+So we just scaled down our value of P down by 100 to get I. For the D coefitient we wanted it to still be porpotional to the max power of the coils and because sticking to a specific ramp rate is crutial to us we decided keep it relitivly large compared to I. This lead us to decide D = P/10.
+However during later tests we noticed some oscilations that we thought were form the derivitve term so we decresed this to P/20.

 While trying to create the best PID for our system, we tried 3 different methods, each with different results.
 A slight inconvenience to our system was that the 3rd zone on the kiln (the one lowest to the ground) was significantly slower at ramping its power than the above 2 zones.
 The last 2 PID's take this into account in different ways.